jonlives/ipecache/plugins/Local.md

 Local
 ========
-Uses a defined set of Hosts from the config and purges the URL list from each Cache Server
+Uses a defined set of Hosts from the config and purges the URL list from each Cache Server e.g. Apache Traffic Server or Varnish Cache

 Hooks
 -----